turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.markdown

 * Economics of a multitenant product -- what is the additional value that the platform owner is providing?

-Let's consider the Storedom schema -- what changes would we need to make in order to make this application support multiple stores?

-1. Need a way to store the stores
-2. Need a way to associate other data with

 __Multitenancy Scoping, Security, and Authorization Concerns__

 * Recall - what's the difference between authrorization and authentication?
 * What additional burdens does a multi-tenant system add with regard to these concepts?
 * How can we keep one store from interacting with data from another?

+## Multitenancy in Rails -- DB and Routing Concerns

+What about actually adding multitenancy to an application?
+Let's consider the changes we would need to make.

+Let's start with the Storedom schema -- what changes would we need to make in order to make this application support multiple stores?

+1. Need a way to represent our stores / tenants
+2. Need a way to associate other "nested" data with stores

+Similarly, at the routing and controller level, we need to identify which specific store we're talking about at certain points (for example when browsing a list of items)

+1. How can we include and capture store/tenant information from our URLs?
+2. What extra work will we need to do in our controllers to account for this?

 ## Repository